skudlur/sosa-compiler/README.md

 You can use CMake and CMake Tools extensions of vscode to facilitate development.
 Let CMake Tools configure IntelliSense.

+## How to setup the Conda environment?

+Install conda on your machines

+    sudo apt install conda

+Configure the environment with the yaml given

+    conda env create -f conda.yml

+Once the environement is created, restart the shell and activate the environment

+    $SHELL
+    conda activate sosa-compiler

 ## How to run?

 Precompile a Keras model